sakthi-webdev/weather-now/README.md

  - Replace with your actual API key.
  - Start the development server: npm run dev.
  - Open your web browser and visit http://localhost:5173 to access the WeatherNow App.

-### Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-### License

-This project is licensed under the MIT License - see the LICENSE file for details.

-### Acknowledgments

-Special thanks to the creators of the libraries and tools used in this project.